-John Bradley, Artistic Director, has played many roles in the world of historically informed performance.
-In addition to conducting and musicology, he has studied historical costuming, stage direction, and baroque gesture.
-He has been involved with fully staged productions of Carl Heinrich Graun’s Montezuma with the Arcadia Players, Purcell’s King Arthur with the Boston Early Music Festival, G.F.
-Handel’s Alcina with Ex-Machina in Minneapolis and Handel’s Dueling Sopranos with Julianne Baird, Beverly Hoch, and the Philadelphia Classical Orchestra.
+Polyhymnia’s Artistic Director John Bradley has played many roles in the world of historically informed performance.
+In addition to conducting and musicology, he has studied historical costuming, stage direction, and Baroque gesture.
+He was involved with fully staged productions of Carl Heinrich Graun’s Montezuma with the Arcadia Players, Purcell’s King Arthur with the Boston Early Music Festival, G.F.
+Handel’s Alcina with Ex-Machina Baroque Opera Company in Minneapolis, and Handel’s Dueling Sopranos with Julianne Baird, Beverly Hoch, and the Philadelphia Classical Orchestra.
 As a singer, John’s credits have included Monteverdi’s 1610 Vespers and J. S. Bach’s Johannes Passion with ARTEK and the New Jersey Bach Festival, and numerous concerts of early choral music in small vocal ensembles.
 One of John’s favorite gigs was as a baroque “chorus boy” in a tour of Purcell’s Dido and Aeneas with Amherst Early Music, in which he was a singer and a featured dancer.
 Over the years, John has sung with some of the finest church choirs in NYC.

-John’s first and last love is small ensemble singing combined with interdisciplinary research in music, historical liturgy, and history.
-He has assembled several early-modern liturgical reconstructions including masses and vespers from Pre-Reformation England, Ireland, 16th Century Spain, and Imperial Germany.
-Well versed in the reading and interpretation of medieval and renaissance notation of both chant and polyphony, John has been actively researching and creating original editions of Renaissance choral masterworks for Polyhymnia since 2000.
-In 2004 John’s new edition of Vaet’s Missa Ego flos campi was performed in Boston as a Boston Early Music Festival fringe event.
-The edition was revised and performed again in 2014, ten years after it was first completed.
-He has also completed editions of Nicholas Gombert’s Missa Quam pulchra es and lavish 12-voice Regina Caeli both which were performed in New York and Boston in June 2007.
-Other editorial projects include Cristobál de Morales’ Missa pro defunctis, Pierre de Manchicourt’sMissa Reges Terrae, Palestrina’s Missa Assumpta est Maria, Francisco Guerrero’s only six-voice mass the Missa Surge propera and John Taverner’s Missa Gloria tibi Trinitas, with which he has also edited the liturgical chant from Irish sources for A Mass for Patrick of Ireland in March of 2011 In 2014 he completed extensive revisions on Thomas Tallis’ hymn Quod chorus vatum, and a new edition of John Sheppard’s Media vita.
-In the spring of 2016 John provided liner notes and performing editions of his Manchicourt project for a concert and CD release by the Church of St. Luke in the Fields on MSR Classics including newly edited motets by Pierre de Manchicourt from Renaissance music publisher Pierre Attaingnant’s collection of the composer’s works, published in 1539.
+John’s first and last love is small ensemble singing combined with interdisciplinary research in music, historical liturgy, and music history.
+He has assembled several early-modern liturgical reconstructions, including Masses and Vespers from Pre-Reformation England, Ireland, 16th Century Spain, and Imperial Germany.
+Well-versed in the reading and interpretation of Medieval and Renaissance notation of both chant and polyphony, John has created numerous original editions of Renaissance choral masterworks for Polyhymnia.
+In 2004 John’s edition of Jacob Vaet’s Missa Ego flos campi was performed in Boston as a Boston Early Music Festival fringe event.
+The mass was performed by Polyhymnia again in 2014, ten years after it was first completed.
+He has also made editions of Nicholas Gombert’s Missa Quam pulchra es and lavish 12-voice Regina Caeli, both of which were performed in New York, Boston, and Providence in June 2007.
+Other editorial projects include Cristóbal de Morales’ Missa pro defunctis, Palestrina’s Missa Assumpta est Maria, Francisco Guerrero’s Missa Surge propera, and John Taverner’s Missa Gloria tibi Trinitas, with which he has also edited the liturgical chant from Irish sources for A Mass for Patrick of Ireland in March of 2011.
+In 2014 he completed extensive revisions on Thomas Tallis’ hymn Quod chorus vatum and a new edition of John Sheppard’s Media vita.
+Most recently, John edited Robert Fayrfax’s Missa Tecum principium for Polyhymnia’s 2017 -2018 season.